-Results of Operations for the Years Ended December 31, 2019 and 2018
+Results of Operations for the Years Ended December 31, 2020 and 2019

-Net income for the year attributable to equity holders of the Bank increased 4.3% in 2019 compared to 2018 and totaled Ch\$619,091 million.
-Our return on annualized average equity was 18.0% in 2019 compared to 18.4% in 2018.
+Net income for the year attributable to equity holders of the Bank decreased 11.5% in 2020 compared to 2019 and totaled Ch\$547,614 million.
+Our return on annualized average equity was 14.8% in 2020 compared to 18.0% in 2019.

-In 2019, net operating profit before loan losses was Ch\$1,918,743 million, an increase of 4.7% compared to 2018.
-Our net interest income increased 0.2% in 2019 compared to 2018.
-This was mainly driven by loan growth, but offset by the lower gains from inflation-indexed assets as UF inflation was lower in 2019 compared to 2018 and the flattening of the yield curve led to a record level of re-financing of mortgage loans at lower real rates.
-Overall, our net interest margin declined to 3.95% in 2019 from 4.32% in 2018.
+In 2020, net operating profit before loan losses was Ch\$2,019,129 million, an increase of 5.2% compared to 2019.
+Our net interest income increased 12.5% in 2020 compared to 2019.
+This was mainly driven by loan growth, higher gains from inflation-indexed assets and lower cost of funds due to the high liquidity in the market and a lower rate environment.
+Overall, our net interest margin declined to 3.8% in 2020 from 4.0% in 2019.

-Net fees and commission income decreased 1.3% to Ch\$287,086 million in the twelve-month period ended December 31, 2019 compared to the same period in 2018.
-Fees from credit, debit and ATM cards decreased 1.7% in 2019 compared to 2018.
-This fall was due to the higher upfront costs relating to various initiatives implemented in our card business, which reduced net fee commission income for the period.
-We began the process of moving into a four-part pricing model, which uses the international interchange fees set by the main card brands (i.e. MasterCard, Visa, AMEX), and moved out of the pricing model set by Chile's main credit card acquirer (Transbank).
-Fees from collections decreased 16.8% in 2019 compared to 2018.
-This line item includes, among other items, fees collected on behalf of insurance companies for fire and earthquake insurance that are mandatory with mortgage loans.
-During 2019, a change in the methodology for estimating incident rates for mandatory fire and earthquake insurance for mortgage loans led to a reduction in the collection of these fees.
-This was offset by good client growth in 2019 that drove a 24.3% and 6.2% increase in insurance brokerage and checking account fees, respectively.
+Net fees and commission income decreased 6.9% to Ch\$267,278 million in the twelve-month period ended December 31, 2020 compared to the same period in 2019.
+Lower consumption in the economy and a higher saving rate negatively affected fees from lines of credit.
+Fees from collections decreased 30.3% in 2020 compared to 2019.
+This line item includes, among other items, fees collected on behalf of insurance companies for insurance that is sold with some loan products, especially mortgage loans.
+Lower loan origination due to the pandemic lowered this fee item.
+Insurance brokerage fees and fees from checking accounts also declined after a law was passed that increased banks liability for cyber fraud and prohibited the sale of insurance for this item.
+This was partially offset by the rise in fees from credit, debit and ATM cards which increased 35.3% in 2020.
+The switch to the four-part pricing model, which uses the international interchange fees set by the main card brands (i.e. MasterCard, Visa, AMEX), and out of the pricing model set by Chile's main credit card acquirer (Transbank) resulted in a lower fee expenses.

-Total financial transactions, net, which is the sum of net income from financial operations and foreign exchange gain (loss), totaled Ch\$201,692 million in the year ended December 31, 2019, an increase of 91.9% compared to the same period in 2018.
+Total financial transactions, net, which is the sum of net income from financial operations and foreign exchange gain (loss), totaled Ch\$149,797 million in the year ended December 31, 2020, a decrease of 25.7% compared to the same period in 2019.
 These results include the results of our Treasury Division's transactions with customers, as well as the results of our non-client treasury operations, mainly the Financial Management Division.

-Client treasury services totaled Ch\$138,648 million, an increase of 45.7% compared to 2018.
-The higher market volatility and depreciation of the peso in the second half of 2019 led to higher demand for hedging from our Corporate and Middle-market clients.
-The results from non-client treasury income increased 537.2% to Ch\$63,044 million in 2019 compared to 2018.
-These results mainly consist of the results of our Financial Management Division, in charge of managing the Bank's capital, liquidity, funding and inflation positions.
-The results of the Bank's Financial Management Division increased 420.4% to Ch\$63,691 million in 2019 compared to 2018.
-This was due to the 651% increase in the net gains on the derecognition of financial assets measured at amortized cost which totaled Ch\$63,672 million, which, in turn, was mainly due to the sharp decline in local interest rates across the entire yield curve that increased the realized gains from these investments.
+Client treasury services totaled Ch\$145,222 million, an increase of 4.7% compared to 2019.
+The higher market volatility due to the COVID-19 pandemic led to higher demand for hedging from our Corporate and Middle-market clients.
+The results from non-client treasury income decreased 92.7% to Ch\$4,576 million in 2020 compared to 2019.
+This lower result was mainly due to the results of the Bank's Financial Management Division that decreased 56.2% to Ch\$27,918 million in 2020 compared to 2019 and the results from CVA which totaled a loss of Ch\$23,216 million.
+The growth of the Bank's derivative portfolio and the increase in counterparty risk drove the rise in CVA adjustment loss in 2020.

-Total other operating income decreased by 43.8% in 2019 compared to 2018 and totaled a gain of Ch\$13,001 million.
-This lower result was mainly due to lower income from the release of non-credit contingencies compared to 2018.
+Total other operating income decreased by 36.9% in 2020 compared to 2019, totaling a gain of Ch\$8,206 million.
+This was mainly due to lower income from insurance compensation due to damages since in 2019 the Bank received compensation for the damages to our branches during the social unrest that affected Chile in October- December of 2019.